stellalc7/beat-connection/README.md

 - autofill? what if the track doesn't exist on SoundCloud - what if a location isn't appended!!
 - globe design
 - what if a user wants to search a new song?
-- what if there's "no" related track, need some buffer, whatever that means
+- what if a related track doesn't exist?

 # wireframe
 v0:<br>